jamalsoueidan/JAL/src/components/bar_chart/README.md

 ## Examples

-I went from core d3.js chaining methods, its best to start from here and learn d3.js way! http://codepen.io/jamalsoueidan/pen/2825d74f5ddc9575c4f85396c262eea7?editors=0110
+Started using core d3.js chaining methods, its best to start from here and learn d3.js way! http://codepen.io/jamalsoueidan/pen/2825d74f5ddc9575c4f85396c262eea7?editors=0110

-Then I tried to use combine d3.js with React this way, but not the best way. http://nicolashery.com/integrating-d3js-visualizations-in-a-react-app/
+Then I tried to combine d3.js with React this way, not the best way! http://nicolashery.com/integrating-d3js-visualizations-in-a-react-app/

 Finally I went with The React Way, best method!